 They have great campaign management, and truth-be-told, they’re the ones who spoiled me on the automatic RSS feed to email campaigns.
 MailChimp is a mail champ in just about every possible way.
 Darn my frugalness! [shaking fist angrily at the sky].

-MailChimp provide open rates, link click tracking and you can use UTM parameters, but last time I used them you had to add them manually by putting them on the link itself.
-They have a whole bunch of integrations though that might make UTM parameters unnecessary.
+MailChimp provides open rates, link click tracking, and you can use UTM parameters, but last time I used them, you had to add them manually by putting them on the link itself.
+They have a whole bunch of integrations, though, that might make UTM parameters unnecessary.
 You can check all of that out here.

 Summary of MailChimp for Email Marketing

 MailChimp is an amazing service, but if you have a moderate following and not a lot of income, it can take a decent bite out of your marketing budget.